SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="-a---attributes">-a, --attributes</a>

 Shows meta Information for each File provided and stops Code Execution.
-The meta Information includes file Signature, File Size, Time of Access, -Modified and -Created.
+The meta Information includes File Signature, File Size, Time of Access, -Modified and -Created.
 On Windows OS Systems this Parameter will also display the classic File Attributes.
-On Unix Systems this Prameter will also display the classic Group Permissions.
+On Unix Systems this Prameter will also display the classic Group Permissions/Ids.
+If the libmagic file Command is available (inside the PATH or Git install Directory) it will be used to expand the Information displayed.

 ```console
 > catw test.txt -a